What is the difference between a Carer and a Sharer?

 Do I have to have a TV licence if I become a Sharer?

-The Homeowner is responsible for ensuring the property has a TV licence.
-However, if the Homeowner is over 75, a TV licence is not required, even if there is a an additional person living in the property.
+The Householder is responsible for ensuring the property has a TV licence.
+However, if the Householder is over 75 a TV licence is not required, even if there is a an additional person living in the property.

 Can I bring my own bed and/or other furniture if I become a Sharer?

 Most accommodation is fully-furnished and the option to bring furniture is unlikely.
-However, if a Sharer has a certain requirement, such as a desk, this can be discussed with Share & Care and the Homeowner.
+However, if a Sharer has a certain requirement, such as a desk, this can be discussed with Share and Care and the Householder.

 Why should I use a Homeshare agency to facilitate a Homeshare?